(Amazon UK link) |

-So it's taken me three years to get around to reading anything else that he wrote - and I eventually picked up 'Love Wins' because the rest of my family had read it and were talking about it - mostly in positive terms, but not entirely.
-I knew it had caused huge waves in Christian circles, some loving it, others denouncing the author as a heretic.
+So it's taken me three years to get around to reading anything else that he wrote.
+I eventually picked up 'Love Wins' because the rest of my family had read it and were talking about it - mostly in positive terms, but not entirely.
+I knew it had caused huge waves in Christian circles.
+Some people loved it, others denounced the author as a heretic.
 It seemed like a good idea to read what it actually says.

 The style, once again, has some short sentences, but they're not as spread out as the first book I read, and I didn't find them annoying at all.
 There are proper paragraphs too, so they stand out more to make a point.
 Unquestionably informal, they feel almost as if someone is talking, pondering, asking the kind of questions I might ask myself.